FlechaRoja/ApacheDS/README.md

 This Docker image provides an [ApacheDS](https://directory.apache.org/apacheds/) LDAP server.
 Optionally it could be used to provide a [Kerberos server](https://directory.apache.org/apacheds/advanced-ug/2.1-config-description.html#kerberos-server) as well.

+The project sources can be found on [GitHub](https://github.com/g17/ApacheDS).
+The Docker image on [Docker Hub](https://registry.hub.docker.com/u/h3nrik/apacheds/).

 #Build